I have decided to create a subscription for my volatility trading strategy.

 A site that no longer updates its blog (volatility made simple) once tracked a more rudimentary strategy that I wrote about several years ago.
 I was particularly pleased with the results of that vetting, and recently have received input to improve my system to a much greater degree, as well as gained the confidence to invest live capital into it.

-How many trades per year does the system make?
+About how many trades per year does the system make?

-When will signals be posted?
+When will my trades be posted?

 How often is this system in the market?